botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/exercises.md

 +++
 title = "Exercises"
 weight = 350
+description = "Exercise your skills with these custom command challenges."
 +++

 Below are some exercises to help you practice and reinforce your understanding of the concepts discussed in the previous